 If we try to define the chatpata as it is used in Indian food, you'll find that the word describes dishes that have hot and sour flavors.
 It gave rise to words like chaat (a hot-sour-sweet snack flavored with chutneys) and spice mixes like chaat masala.

-Before getting into this, you should know that spellings can differ in the Indian food culture depending on where you travel and the resources, so you'll notice that chatpata is also the same as chutpata.
-When we try to define puta, for example, it comes up as puttu, which is made of steamed cylinders of ground rice layered with coconut.
+Spellings can differ in the Indian food culture depending on where you travel and the resources, so you'll notice that chatpata is also the same as chutpata.
+When we try to define puta, for example, it can come up as puttu, which is made of steamed cylinders of ground rice layered with coconut.
 Puttu is popular in Kerala and Sri Lanka, where is known as pittu.

 Chaat varies, but it's based on fried dough and other ingredients.
 The original chaat was made from potatoes, dahi vada or dahi bhalla (fried bread) gram, or chickpeas, along with tangy and salty spices.